-The University of Waterloo research ethics committees and the Western University Research Ethics Boards have established an alternative review model for research involving investigators from both institutions.
+The University of Waterloo research ethics boards and the Western University Research Ethics Boards have established an alternative review model for research involving investigators from both institutions.

 The establishment of this coordinated review process is in accordance with the Tri-Council Policy Statement, 2nd edition (TCPS2), outlining institutions may adopt an alternative review model for multi-jurisdictional research.
 Both institutions however will, as outlined in the TCPS2, “remain responsible for research undertaken within its jurisdiction or under its auspices irrespective of where the research is conducted” (TCPS2, Article 8.1, p.
 98).